Petition to FREE Keith LaMar, Wrongfully Convicted Death-Row Prisoner

 Keith LaMar’s is a story about racialized injustice, State corruption, struggle, perseverance and truth.
 He has laid it all out in Condemned, a soulful, fiery, and captivating book.
 In it, he traces how the prosecutors fabricated a case against him, then goes on to dismantle their lies by highlighting their inconsistencies.
 Keith shows clearly how his Constitutional rights were violated by the State of Ohio's willful withholding of evidence favorable to his defense.
 Most importantly, he compels readers to consider their place within the larger social system, inviting those who would stand on the side of social justice to join him, not just on his behalf, but also for the countless nameless, faceless people caught up in the struggle for humanity.
 Order Condemned here: www.keithlamar.org/condemned

-Based on recommendations set forth by the 2011 Joint Task Force to Review the Administration of Ohio's Death Penalty–a body convened by our Ohio Supreme Court and made up of retired judges, attorneys, and college professors–"no one should be indicted, let alone sentenced to death, based solely on the uncorroborated testimony of jailhouse informants."
+Based on recommendations set forth by the 2011 Joint Task Force to Review the Administration of Ohio's Death Penalty – a body convened by our Ohio Supreme Court and made up of retired judges, attorneys, and college professors (including Joe Deters, whom you appointed to the Ohio Supreme Court and who led Hamilton County's prosecutions in 1995) – "no one should be indicted, let alone sentenced to death, based solely on the uncorroborated testimony of jailhouse informants."
+This was unanimously voted on 19-0, becoming recommendation #18.
 Why, then, should Ohioans accept Keith LaMar's death sentence?
 We do not!

-Governor DeWine, we respectfully ask you to consider the fact that Keith more than abundantly has served his original sentence, a tragedy borne out of poverty and desperation in his teenage years to which he quickly confessed at the time.
-Were it not for this prison uprising occurring (which the State acknowledges was completely out of his control), Keith would have more than likely been home by now based on the humility, courage, and remarkable personal growth he has demonstrated during his 32 years in prison.
-We ask you to give weight to the fact that he has spent past 28 years in indefinite solitary confinement in spite of his innocence, and these years have been exceptionally cruel and unusual.
-This man has been punished enough, which is why we are asking you to fully exonerate him.
-Life without the possibility of parole would not repair the harm of the injustice that has been his wrongful conviction to death row for nearly three decades.
+Governor DeWine, I respectfully ask you to consider the fact that Keith LaMar would have more than likely been home by now based on the humility, courage, and remarkable personal growth he has demonstrated during his 37 years in prison.
+The original crime that landed him in prison as a teenager was a tragedy borne out of poverty and desperation, one to which he confessed at the time (and of which we also now know was improperly advised--he should never have copped a plea to "murder" for something that clearly was not at all premeditated).
+We ask you to give weight to the fact that he has spent past 33 years in indefinite solitary confinement in spite of his innocence, and these years have been exceptionally cruel and unusual.
+This man has been punished enough, which is why we are asking you to fully pardon him.
+Life without the possibility of parole would not repair the harm of the injustice that has been allowed toward Keith LaMar for over three decades in our names.

-In spite of everything that Keith has endured, the 53-year-old man we know today is a true asset to society.
+In spite of everything that Keith has endured, the 57-year-old man we know today is a true asset to society.
 He manages to bring an incredible amount of love and hope to the people whose lives he touches.
 He is a generous educator who has founded a literacy project for at-risk youth.
 Keith is surrounded by the support of family and friends, many of whom teach at America's finest educational institutions, serve in law enforcement, provide community care as faith leaders, work in the arts, and save lives as frontline nurses and doctors.
-We are eager to welcome and help him acclimate back into society, as we have no doubt that Keith is a much-needed light in this dark world.
+In fact, over 100 university professors and students nominated Keith for a Nobel Peace Prize in January of 2026!
+Indeed, we are eager to welcome and help him acclimate back into society, as we have no doubt that Keith is a much-needed light in this dark and confusing world.
 After all, we have experienced Keith LaMar; he has saved many of us in our darkest hours by offering us encouragement and friendship.

 Sir, you are in the unique position to save and restore the life of someone most deserving.
 We appeal to your faith in God (which you make so apparent!) and your sense of human decency to set this travesty right.
 The public cannot be asked to watch another innocent Black man be executed in our names.
-This is not the Ohio, United States of America, or world within which we should hope to live.
-Please do the morally righteous thing, and exonerate Keith LaMar fully.
+We also cannot throw him away into a life without the possibility of parole situation.
+This is not the Ohio, the United States of America, or the world within which we should hope to live.
+Please do the morally righteous thing, and pardon Keith LaMar fully before you leave office and allow him to be as physically free as he is mentally and spiritually.

 God bless you for your service to Ohio, particularly during these most trying of times.